mmalcek/basicToOauth/README.md

 # basicToOauth

-## relay service that transforms a basic authorisation header to an OAuth 2.0 Bearer token.
+## Proxy service that transforms a basic authorisation header to an OAuth 2.0 Bearer token.
 - Designed for Exchange Web Services (EWS)